MarkusSagen/community-code/README.md

 * [Peltarion_deployment_JSON_examples.ipynb](./Peltarion_deployment_JSON_examples.ipynb) - Jupyter Notebook demonstrating use of the deployment API with HTTP requests and JSON body content.
 * [predict_california_house_prices](./predict_california_house_prices) - Model API interface for the tutorial "Predict California house prices".

-*Note:* You may use [Sidekick](https://github.com/Peltarion/sidekick) as an easy-to-use anlternative to direct HTTP calls for sending data to your deployed models.
+*Note:* You may use [Sidekick](https://github.com/Peltarion/sidekick) as an easy-to-use alternative to direct HTTP calls for sending data to your deployed models.
 For example code, see the tutorial resources, e.g., car_damage_classification, skin_lesion_semgentation, and fruit_classification.

 Other resources
 * [images](./images) - Images used in code examples.